klehmann/domino-docker-setup/domino1000_scriptsupport/README.md

-One time setup: Create Docker image for Domino 10 with scripted setup support
+Create Docker image for Domino 10 with scripted setup support
 =============================================================================
-The Dockerfile in this directory creates a new Docker image that is based on a previously created Docker image klehmann/domino:10.0.0
+The Dockerfile in this directory creates a new Docker image that is based on a previously created Docker image klehmann/domino:10.0.0 (see directory "domino1000").

 We add a start script that runs the scripted Domino server setup if there is no server.id file yet and the required environment variables have been set (server name, ID passwords etc.).